cover image showing social media platforms

 2. High-Quality Visuals

-• Eye-Catching Images or Videos: Use visually appealing content that grabs attention and complements the message.
+• Eye-Catching Images or Videos: Use engaging visual content that grabs attention and complements the message.
 Look for trends your audience is interested in and keep them consistent with your brand without looking at pandering.

 • Consistency: Maintain a consistent visual style that aligns with your brand identity.
 Explore some facets of your brand, but ensure it doesn’t alienate your core audience.